OhYee/gcg/README.md

 ## Example

-See [number compare package](https://github.com/OhYee/gcg/tree/master/example/compare), you can delete `compare.go` and using `gcg data.json compare.go` or `go generate g.go` to re-generate it.
+See [number compare package](https://github.com/OhYee/gcg/tree/master/example/compare), you can delete `compare.go` and using `gcg data.json` or `go generate g.go` to re-generate it.

 ## LICENSE